 A key component of home and community-based services is supporting individuals receiving services through using integrated supports to address their social needs.
-These needs can be as unique as the individuals supported, but generally focus on issues related to housing, employment, access to food, transportation, etc. With this in mind, FSSA will invest in efforts specifically targeted at increasing access to housing, transportation, employment, and wealth management education.
+These needs can be as unique as the individuals supported, but generally focus on issues related to housing, employment, access to food, transportation, etc. With this in mind, FSSA will invest in efforts specifically targeted at addressing social determinants of health, including increasing access to housing, transportation, employment, and wealth management education.

 To address housing, we will work with the Indiana Housing and Community Development Authority along with the Corporation for Supportive Housing to build on current efforts to build the pool of accessible, affordable housing across the State.
 For individuals with intellectual and developmental disabilities, this includes building on the community integration set-aside, as well as the Moving Forward project.
 These efforts, however, do not include activities that will incur capital investment costs.
-For older adults, we will create a grant for the purpose of developing a Community Aging in Place -- Advancing Better Living for Elders (CAPABLE) pilot program, pursuing an innovative approach to building home modification capacity, and developing housing support services.
-The CAPABLE pilot program is an evidence-based client-directed home-based intervention to increase mobility, functionality, and capacity to "age in place" for older adults, provided by a team of an occupational therapist, a nurse, and a handy worker to address both the home environment and use the strengths of the older adult to improve safety and independence.
-FSSA will evaluate the potential positive outcomes and cost savings this pilot program could achieve, which will inform the program design of a long-term approach.
-These efforts will not include payment for room and board.
+The previous CAPABLE pilot program was removed from our spend plan as it is now supported by a different funding source.